stylus/stylus/docs/executable.md

 ## Utilizing Plugins

- For this example we'l use the [nib](https://github.com/visionmedia/nib) Stylus plugin to illustrate its CLI usage.
+ For this example we'll use the [nib](https://github.com/visionmedia/nib) Stylus plugin to illustrate its CLI usage.

  Suppose we have the following Stylus, which imports nib to use its `linear-gradient()` function.